 Bedded pack, compost bedded pack, or loose-housing systems, are designed for cow comfort and may offer a number of advantages over other housing systems (Astiz et al., 2014; Leso et al., 2020).
 Fewer foot and leg injuries are cited in loose-housing bedded pack or compost bedded pack systems compared to freestall barns (Burgstaller et al., 2016; Lobeck et al., 2011).
 There are reports of decreased incidence of mastitis for dairy cows housed on compost bedded pack (Astiz et al., 2014).
-Although Black et al., (2014) suggested mastitis causing bacterial genera are found in high concentrations in composted bedded pack systems, udder health in these systems is comparable to sand-bedded or freestalls (Eckelkamp et al. 2016).
+Although Black et al., (2014) suggested mastitis causing bacterial genera are found in high concentrations in composted bedded pack systems, udder health and hygiene in these systems is comparable to sand-bedded freestalls (Eckelkamp et al. 2016).
 Bedded pack compost material is a highly suitable soil amendment which can increase soil organic matter and fertility (Leso et al., 2020).
 Despite these potential benefits, our survey results indicate the adoption of compost bedded packs for lactating cows on organic dairy farms in Vermont is relatively limited.
-One recent study found improved hygiene and udder health for cows housed outdoors on straw bedded packs compared to cows housed indoors on compost bedded pack during 3 winters in Minnesota (Sjostrom et al., 2019).
-In our survey no farms reported “outwintering” lactating cows on outdoor bedded packs.
+One recent study found improved hygiene and udder health for cows housed outdoors on straw bedded packs compared to cows housed indoors on compost bedded pack during three winters in Minnesota (Sjostrom et al., 2019).
+In our survey, no farms reported “outwintering” lactating cows on outdoor bedded packs.
 We suggest that understanding the potential benefits of and barriers to transitioning organic dairy farms from tiestall confinement facilities to alternative housing is a critical research need for the organic dairy industry in our region, nationally and perhaps globally.

 CONCLUSIONS

 Our survey found that tiestall barns bedded with wood products are the dominant winter housing system for lactating organic dairy cattle in Vermont.
 We identified a diversity of housing systems including a number of farms using mixed housing and bedding styles in organic dairy production in Vermont.
-We found a relatively small number of organic farmers reported using bedded packs in open housing systems for lactating cows.
+A relatively small number of organic farmers reported using bedded packs in open housing systems for lactating cows.
 We conclude that developing a simple survey on a useful topic and timing the survey for the potential availability of the target population can result in a high response.
 Future research in this area should leverage this interest to foster key relationships with organic producers to build a more robust research and extension program supporting housing and facilities management.
 The approach presented here might be adapted in other regions to survey farmers in organic dairy production.

 ACKNOWLEDGEMENTS